 Please note: ferries between Santa Teresa di Gallura and Bonifacio do not run in adverse weather conditions.
 In such an event, an alternative itinerary will be offered.

 Today we head inland to experience a vastly different side of Sardinia.
 The landscape is a sun-baked stretch of ‘macchia’ grassland and jagged granite mountains reminiscent of the Dolomites.
 The air grows ever cooler as we ascend hills covered in dense forests of cork trees – during harvest season, you may notice many have been stripped of their bark for cork production.
 As much of Italy’s cork is produced in Sardinia, we visit a cork museum to learn about the fascinating production techniques and the many uses of this versatile material.
-The museum is housed in a beautifully preserved 18th-century building, which was once a monastery built by Franciscan monks.

 We will call at a typical Sardinian town where you will have free time for lunch before continuing to Alghero in the Coral Riviera, where we stay for four nights at the four-star Catalunya Hotel.
 The hotel is well-located just a short walk from the historic centre, filled with lively restaurants serving local specialities and fresh seafood for which Alghero is renowned.